polterguy/phosphorusfive/plugins/p5.math/README.md

   _:int:1
 ```

-After evaluating the above code, the *[+]* node will contain the integer value of "5".
+After evaluating the above code, the **[+]** node will contain 5.
 Below is the resulting lambda object after having evaluated
 the above code.

 ```